SchlossLab/gh-tips/README.md

 #### Initial tips

--   Plain markdown (`.md`) files will be styled according to the Theme chosen in settings.
+-   In settings, choose a theme, then plain markdown (`.md`) files will automatically be styled and rendered to HTML.
+GitHub stores your theme setting in `/docs/_config.yml`.
 -   Create a file called `index.md` inside `/docs`, and it will appear as the landing page at `https://your-username.github.io/repo-name`.
+    (Must first choose a theme for `.md` to render properly.)
 -   To make a personal website, the repo must be named `your-username.github.io`.
     -   e.g. here’s mine: